Installation¶

 bubbaloop |

-Single binary: CLI, TUI, and daemon |
+Single binary: CLI, daemon, MCP server, agent runtime |

 After installation, start a new terminal or source your shell config, then run: